kubeflow/pipelines/samples/contrib/versioned-pipeline-ci-samples/mnist-ci-sample/README.md

 ## What needs to be done before run
-* Create a secret following the troubleshooting parts in [KFP Repo](https://github.com/kubeflow/pipelines/tree/master/manifests/kustomize)
+* Authenticate to gcp services by either: Create a "user-gcp-sa" secret following the troubleshooting parts in [KFP Repo](https://github.com/kubeflow/pipelines/tree/master/manifests/kustomize), or configure workload identity as instructed in [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+This sample uses the first method, but this will soon be deprecated.
+Please refer to the second method to replace the use of "user-gcp-sa" service account.
 * Set up a trigger in cloud build, and link it to your github repo
 * Enable "Kubernetes Engine Developer" in cloud build setting
 * Replace the CLOUDSDK_COMPUTE_ZONE, CLOUDSDK_CONTAINER_CLUSTER in cloudbuild.yaml with your own zone and cluster